YonatanKof/kof-slide/slides/chibi/slides.md

 ---
 theme: seriph
-title: Welcome to Good Boy
+title: Welcome to Chibi
 ---

-# Good Boy
+# Chibi rules!

 The frontmatter of this slide is also the headmatter